testAutomationGo/Demo_Suite/README.md

 ##  Notes
 The framework is plug and play into any app, API, or even enterprise software systems.
+Download the HTML result files, can be modified with any company branding.
+Can modify any input for the suite, and provide an output, for any test management system with an API.
 This project is intended as a demo / showcase of framework design and performance.